 When disputes do arise, various legal options are available to resolve conflicts amicably or through litigation if necessary.
 If you drive your spouse’s car without their permission, you could face legal consequences impacting insurance and liability.
 For example, if you cause an accident, you could be held personally responsible even if you have permission from your spouse.
 Your insurance company might not cover the damages.

 Spouses can avoid a lot of trouble by taking steps to prevent car theft and seeking legal counsel if necessary.
+A counsel attorney can provide legal advice if your spouse is using your vehicle without permission.
 Healthy marriages require clear communication about car use.
 Protecting individual needs and preferences keeps things fair and prevents arguments.